ZeldaFan0225/AI_Horde_Discord/config.md

         "convert_a1111_weight_to_horde_weight": Whether to convert a1111 to weighted prompt required by the api (BOOLEAN) *7 *8, "improve_loading_time": Try to improve the displaying time between generation finished and generation displayed in discord (BOOLEAN) *7
         "default": {
-            "steps": How many steps to go through by default if nothing is specified (INTEGER) *1, "resolution": {
+            "tiling": Whether the result should be tileable if nothing is specified (BOOLEAN) *1, "steps": How many steps to go through by default if nothing is specified (INTEGER) *1, "resolution": {
                 "width": The default outputs width (INTEGER) *1,